-Culture Days is a national celebration of arts and culture that fosters appreciation and support of the arts; promotes interaction between artists and their community; and, affirms that every citizen is the guardian of arts and culture in their community.
-Events take place both across Canada and throughout Waterloo.
-Events are free, hands-on, participatory and are open to the public.
-These community-organized events that allow the public to engage with culture and various forms of art.
+Culture Days is a national celebration of arts and culture that fosters appreciation and support of the arts, promotes interaction between artists and their community, and affirms that every citizen is the guardian of arts and culture in their community.
+Culture Days takes place both in Waterloo Region and in communities throughout Canada.
+Events are free, hands-on, and are open to the public.
+These community-organized events give participants unprecedented access to the local arts and culture scene!